-A large part of the price achieved - in fact it's often over 50% - depends on the skills of the vendor (or the advisers he's using) i.e. it's not based on the intrinsic value of the business such as assets, EBITDA etc. And it's not dependent entirely on the state of the economy or the industry.
+A large part of the price achieved - in fact it's often over 50% - depends on the skills of the vendor (or the advisers he's using) i.e. it's not based exclusively on the intrinsic value of the business such as assets, EBITDA etc. And it's not dependent entirely on the state of the economy or the industry.

 The Five Ps of the broker value-add:

 - Preparation prior to sale;

 - Presentation, including copy of the teaser ad. and Information Memorandum;

 - Promotion, including the where, how and to whom; and